vantage-sh/docs.vantage.sh/docs/vql_resource_report.md

 ### Costs from a List of Regions {#region}

-Filter for Snowflake costs in two regions.
+Filter for AWS costs in two regions.
 Note that you will need to use the region code, such as `us-east-1`.

 ```sql
 resources.provider = 'aws' AND (resources.region = 'us-east-1' OR resources.region = 'us-west-1')